vpavkin/dtc/README.md

 Javascript date has a very limited API which doesn't allow to handle time zones in a proper way.
 So there's no `ZonedDateTimeTC` instance for it.

-If you need a `ZonedDateTimeTC` instance, take a look at moment submodule, which is following next.
+If you need a `ZonedDateTimeTC` instance for your ScalaJS code, take a look at moment submodule, which is following next.

 ##### `MomentLocalDateTime` and `MomentZonedDateTime`